renovate-bot/zw/community/03_zsh_native_scripting_handbook.md

 eval "deserialized=($serialized)"
 ```

 This method works also with Zsh.
-The drawback is the use of `eval`, however, it's impossible that any problem will occur
+The drawback is the use of `eval`, however, no problem may occur unless someone
-unless someone compromises variable's value, but as always, `eval` should be avoided if possible.
+compromises variable's value, but as always, `eval` should be avoided if possible.

-## Real world examples
+## Real-world examples

 ### Testing for Git subcommand